AlubJ/TTGames-LEGO-Documentation/file-formats/text-files/collection.md

 `no_progress` - Adds the character to the character grid from the start of the game.

 `do_not_show` - Removes the character from the character grid.

+`cheat_code "[cheat code]"` - Adds the character to the shop and makes it buyable after redeeming a cheat code.
+Cheat codes have to be 6 digits long.

+`area_complete "[level filename]"` - Adds the character to the shop and makes it buyable after beating a specific level.

+`all_episodes_complete` - Adds the character to the shop and makes it buyable after beating all episodes.

+`story` - Locks the character behind level completion.

+`100_percent` - Locks the character behind 100% completion.